cmashamolcm/learn_react/react-basics/react.md

    `State updates in sync will be processed by react in a batch.
 Those in nearby lines but async will be processed separate.
 Refer App.js of react-internals project for sample code.`

    `State updates for same state variable will be added to a scheduler queue and processed by react.
 So, if state change depends on previous state, betetr to use setState((prevState)=>{// update state logic})`

+   **If batch updates of state happens, how is reducer then better in terms of performace?
+There is no significant performance benefit for reducer as setState in sync is done i batch.
+But code will be more organized, clean, scalable, easy to pass to single method to child components to update any number of states etc are benefits.**

 25. Class based components:
    - Uses class concept from ES6